 Ah, remember the good ole days of dial-up connections and chat rooms?

-You've Got Mail—Tom Hanks and Meg Ryan's 1998 romantic comedy—came out more than 20 years ago this month, and we'd send you a bouquet of newly sharpened pencils to celebrate, if only we knew your name and address.
+You've Got Mail—Tom Hanks and Meg Ryan's 1998 romantic comedy—came out more than 20 years ago, and we'd send you a bouquet of newly sharpened pencils to celebrate, if only we knew your name and address.